stanekondrej/vgctl/README.md

 - ~~`-k`: kill Riot Vanguard (only kills the process, Vanguard will start on next boot)~~ this has not been implemented yet.

+## Getting vgctl

+Download the binary from GitHub releases, or build from source (see [Building](#building)).

 ## Building

-Install Visual Studio, specifically the package for desktop C/C++ development.
-Then, compile the project with MSVC++.
-Pretty simple and straight forward.
+You can build just like you would regularly using CMake.
+Then, either execute vgctl directly, or add it to your PATH.
+Don't bother trying to build this on something other than Windows, because vgctl needs the Windows APIs to build, and obviously to function.

 ## Goals

 These are some of the future goals I want to achieve in this project:

-- [ ] Write CI/CD things (e.g. GH actions, tests...)
 - [ ] Implement the Vanguard kill functionality
+- [x] Write CI/CD things (e.g. GH actions, tests...)
 - [x] Make vgctl open its own console window
 - [x] Make vgctl ask for elevated privileges